artluai/spoolcast/RENDER_RULES.md

 Then the video must be rerendered.

 Do not trust an older MP4 if any upstream layer has changed.

+Before rerender:
+- overwrite or remove the prior MP4 if it shares the same output path

 ## Validation Rules